CallStackIO/HexPi/README.md

 Sum A is more tricky, as it requires using fast exponentiation.
 However, by using fast exponentiation, we are able to utilize a trick that allows us to calculate only the fractional part of this sum, which is what we're interested in anyways.

 We can calculate the fractional part of $\frac{16^{N-k}\bmod 8k+a}{8k+a}$ by re-writing it as $\frac{(16\cdot 16 \bmod 8k+a)(16\cdot 16 \bmod 8k+a)(...)}{8k+a}$.
 And boom, we no longer have to deal with $16^{N-k}$ becoming too big to store in an int.

-And with this, we can begin the coding.

-### Step 2 | Coding (In C!)

-I chose C because realistically, we need to preform these calculations as fast as possible.
-Using an interpreted language like java or python would be abomidably slow for large values of N.